(Left to right: K7JYE (seated) in 1961; homebrew QRP transmitter/receiver; boat anchor station)

 The first rig was a Knight Kit Ocean Hopper receiver, which was built from a kit and worked the very first time!
 The transmitter was a military ARC-5 given to me by W7AZK.
 I didn't realize it at the time, but the nice blue "glow" of the 1625 tubes meant most of the power was actually being reflected back into the transmitter.
 This was the result of using bad 75 ohm coax that the local TV cable company had thrown away.
 Still, I managed to work DX with what was probably 10 watts output into a dipole at 15'.

 (Left, Oakridge in 1968; Right, operating W6BA in 1995)

-The station is a "minimalist" approach, with a FT-950 at 100 watts.
-The antenna "farm" consists of a lonely HF6V vertical surrounded by stucco to the east and a 12' berm to the west.
+The current station is a "minimalist" approach, with a Yaesu FT-950 at 100 watts.
+The antenna "farm" consists of a lonely HF6V vertical facing stucco to the east and a 12' berm to the west.
 Logging is done with Win-test.
-I also operate QRP using a Heathkit HW-8, and there's also a "boat anchor" station comprised of an Eico 720 transmitter and Knight Kit R-100 receiver.
+The key paddle is a bronze piece, a beautiful design by K8RA.
+Mostly operate CW on the low bands.

 My favorite gal, Robbin